hansrune/HeatPumpControl/README.md

     <img src="images/HA-diags.jpg">
 </p>

+No 1-wire and lux sensor connected in this case

 ### ESPEasy

 ESPEasy can be used with a number of different controllers / home automation systms.
 A custom firmware build description is [available here](https://github.com/hansrune/ESPEasy-custom/blob/builds/custom/mega-20240822-1/README-custombuilds.md)